Bocchio01/Website_Bocchio/content/en/mix/to-the-adventure.md

 ## Guided by the Moon

-If it is the Moon that calls, Bocchio and Mosca answer.
-If you then add the first snow of the year, then the tenting is a must.
+If the Moon calls, Bocchio and Mosca answer.
+If you add the first snow of the year, then the tenting is a must.

 Brief reportage of a quick outing on [Monte Bregagno](https://it.wikipedia.org/wiki/Monte_Bregagno) preceded by a very pleasant dinner with my aunt Anna and Michele (Ah yes, Moscatelli is allergic to dairy products...)